BYLAWS & POLICIES

 Collect all team fees for dues, meet entries, equipment etc.

-Complete all properly authorized disbursements
+Complete all properly authorized disbursements within a reasonable time frame

 Perform any financial duties designated by the Board including end of year statements and all financial forms to be filed with the township